-This tour is approximately .6 miles in length.
+This tour is approximately 6/10 of a mile in length.

 It leaves from the Marion's Piazza parking lot and ends at the Sew-a-Lot across the street.

-• Begin your tour in front of Marion's Piazza.
+Begin your tour in front of Marion's Piazza.

 235-241 North Main Street In the 1960s, the IGA grocery store in this strip center allowed residents a convenient shopping experience for food and other items.
-Also located in this shopping center was a restaurant, Taco Tio, which served food described as "straight from California, the finest in Mexican food."
+Taco Tio served food described as "straight from California, the finest in Mexican food."
 Later, Marion Glass opened his thin crust pizza establishment to Centerville.
-Marion's Piazza is famous for its

-Italian courtyard atmosphere and its appeal to visiting Hollywood stars.
+Marion's Piazza is famous for its Italian courtyard atmosphere and its appeal to visiting Hollywood stars.
+Young at Heart Challenge-Where do you like to get good food in Centerville-Washington Township?